computersarecool/night_walker/README.md

   To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")

 ## What this repo does:
 This repo contains all of the code for the original NightWalker web application.
-The website site no longer uses this code.
+The current website site no longer uses this code.

 ### To use:
 ##### To start the development database: